Thank you for visiting Kan Herb Company.

 image

-In the late 1970’s, I overheard a Chinese-speaking colleague say something dismissive about Japanese Kampo medicine at a California meeting of acupuncturists.
+I once overheard a Cantonese-speaking colleague say something dismissive about Japanese Kampo medicine at a California meeting of acupuncturists in the 1970’s.
 He suggested that Japanese traditional medicine is secondary, derivative and inferior.
-Implicitly, he was saying that all truth resided in China or the Chinese language alone.
-I was struck by how I had heard such remarks many times before – sometimes from Japanese or Korean or American practitioners -- about the different approaches to East Asian medicine, but didn’t say anything.
-I’m taking this opportunity to share my views on this subject because it may be helpful to initiate a discussion on a more generalizable question: Whose voice best represents East Asian medicine, the medicine of Yin-Yang?
+Implicitly, he was saying that all truth about Chinese medicine resided in China or the Chinese language.
+I had heard such remarks many times before – sometimes from Japanese or Korean or American practitioners – about the different approaches to East Asian medicine..
+Though I said nothing in that moment, I’m taking this opportunity to share my views on this subject to initiate a discussion on a more generalizable question: Whose voice best represents East Asian medicine, the medicine of Yin-Yang?

 image

-A page from Wang Bing’s (762 CE) edited and complied version of the 黃帝內經素問 [Huang Di Nei Jing Su Wen].
-This Song Dynasty printing was published somewhere between 1115-1234 and is the earliest existent copy of the Nei Jing.
+A page from Wang Bing’s (762 CE) version of the 黃帝內經素問 [Huang Di Nei Jing Su Wen].
+This Song Dynasty printing is the earliest existent copy of the Nei Jing was published between 1115-1234 CE.

-Not infrequently, new theories and treatments were transported back from Korea and Japan to China and changed Chinese interpretations.
+Not infrequently, new theories and treatments were transported back to China from Korea and Japan and changed Chinese interpretations.
 Below I look at a few examples of the historical circumstances that shaped the traditional literate medicine of China, Japan, Korea, and Vietnam and how these different traditions interacted.
-Toward the end, I will examine how Asian medicine is being modified through a Western gaze.
-I hope that this review will provide insights into what East Asian medicine is, how its components can diverge and how we should decide who speaks for the “Medicine of Yin and Yang.”
+Toward the end, I will examine how Asian medicine is being modified through a Western lens.
+I hope that this review will provide insights into what East Asian medicine is, why traditions diverge, and how we should evaluate who best speaks for the “Medicine of Yin and Yang.”
 Finally, by examining the emergent version of East Asian Medicine arising in the West, I hope to provide our profession with helpful information for self-reflection.
 This essay is not a standard academic essay nor a deep systematic dive into a 2000-year history.
-It is meant to provide an idiosyncratic pastiche of books, commentators, and circumstances to give a sense of the multiplicity of perspectives in East Asian medicine.
-I hope the reader will get a glimpse of how each of these cultural and geographical zones, including those of the West, constantly interact and create East Asian medicine anew.
+It is meant to provide an idiosyncratic pastiche of books, commentators, circumstances and data to give a sense of the multiplicity of perspectives in East Asian medicine.
+I hope the reader will gain a better glimpse of how each of these cultural and geographical zones, including those of the West, constantly interact and create East Asian medicine anew.

 Chinese Medicine

 East Asian medicine’s point of origin and root intuitions derive from the Han period with the emergence of four major non-congruent canonical texts, with the earliest and most prominent being the Inner Classic of the Yellow Emperor (Huang-di Nei-Jing, c.
 300 BCE).
-The Nei Jing is difficult, opaque, contradictory, and sometimes bewildering.
-Much of it can only be read if a person already knows what it is supposed to say.
-Without scholarly interpretations any reader is lost.
-And commentators usually read their own novel ideas back into the text.
-The three slightly later texts, Classic of Difficulties (Nan Jing, 2nd century CE), Discussion on Cold-Induced Disorders (Shang Han-lun c 220 CE) and The Divine Farmer’s Classic of Materia Medica (Shen-nong Ben-cao Jing,c.150 CE) arose from traditions different from the Nei Jing (Zhang GD 2023).
-It is likely that authors of the three later classics never read what we call the Nei Jing, and if they did, it was mostly ignored.
-Furthermore, the authors of the three later texts paid no attention to one other (if, indeed, they had access to each other’s writings.)
+The Nei Jing is profound, difficult, opaque, contradictory, and sometimes bewildering.
+Much of it can only be read if a person already knows what the book supposedly says.
+Without scholarly interpretations any reader is easily lost.
+And commentators often read their own novel ideas back into the text.
+The three slightly later texts, Classic of Difficulties (Nan Jing, 2nd century CE), Discussion on Cold-Induced Disorders (Shang Han-lun c 220 CE) and The Divine Farmer’s Classic of Materia Medica (Shen-nong Ben-cao Jing, c.150 CE) arose from traditions different from the Nei Jing (Zhang GD 2023).
+It is likely that authors of the three later classics had never read what we now call the Nei Jing, and if they had, it was mostly ignored.
 All three texts were independently foundational and responded to different patient populations and classes of society.
 For example, the Nei Jing is erudite, grandiose, and global in perspective and seems to address an elite rich patient population.
-The diseases described sometimes seem limited to the very wealthy - for example, poisoning symptoms of cinnabar used as elixir.
-In contrast, the Shang Hang Lun is practical, often dealing with what we would we would now call acute infectious illness and is in touch with the down-to-earth misery of disease.
+The diseases described sometimes seem limited to the very wealthy - for example, cases of poisoning caused by cinnabar used as an elixir.
+In contrast, the Shang Hang Lun is practical, often dealing with what we would we would now call acute infectious illness and is in touch with the down-to-earth misery of disease and actual clinical practice.

-At every step throughout the dynasties, China’s medicine saw established theories and methods either accepted, modified, ignored, or discarded.
+Throughout the dynasties, China’s medicine saw established theories and methods either accepted, modified, ignored, or discarded.
 Even a very superficial glance confirms that Chinese medicine history shows dramatic footprints of transformation.
 During the Han dynasty, the Heart is the “emperor.”
 In the late Song dynasty (960-1279 CE), the Spleen becomes central.
 In the Ming, there is a new emphasis on the Kidneys as the “life fire gate.”
-Much of the later Qing (1644-1911) and Republican period (1912-1949) emphasizes the Liver (Scheid 2013, Karchmar 2013).
+Much of the later Qing (1644-1911) and Republican period (1912-1949) emphasizes the Liver (Scheid 2013, Karchmer 2013).
 Critical details of early texts are overridden by later interpretations.
-If one compares the herb indications in the Divine Farmer’s with later and modern texts, the indications can differ dramatically.
-For example, in the Divine Farmer’s, angelica sinensis (dang gui) is prominently about cough and not about blood; and ginseng (ren shen) prominently a calming herb and treats the hun, po, and wisdom, and does not mention qi or the Spleen, as later texts emphasize.
-By the Song dynasty, the indication that twelve herbs support the “penetrating divine illumination” (tong shen-ming) found in the Divine Farmer’s have already been removed in favor of a more materialistic perspective on the herbs.
+If one compares the herb indications in the Divine Farmer, with later and modern texts, the indications can differ dramatically.
+For example, in the Divine Farmer, Angelica sinensis (dang gui) is prominently about cough and not about blood; and Panax ginseng (ren shen) is described as a calming herb and treats the hun, po, and wisdom and there is no mention of qi or the Spleen, as later texts emphasize.
+As part of Song dynasty’s persecutions of shamanic healers (Hinrichs 2003), the indication that twelve herbs promote the “penetrating divine illumination” (tong shen-ming) found in the Divine Farmer were removed in favor of a more materialistic perspective on the herbs.
 Comparing original indications for herbal formulas shows similar transformations from earlier texts to later dynasties and modern textbooks.

 image

-Through the dynasties after the Han, Chinese medical texts were always shifting their emphasis.
+After the Han, Chinese medical texts frequently shifted their emphasis.
 Through the Sui dynasty (581-618 CE), medical texts become significantly more magical.
 For example, Chao Yuan-fang’s Discussion on the Origin of Symptoms in Illness (610 CE) significantly concerns demonic possession.
-Medical texts from the early cosmopolitan Tang dynasty (618-907 CE), including Sun Si-miao writings (581-682 CE) re-incorporated pre-Han elaborate magical-divination-supernatural elements that were discarded by Han texts.
-This included mantras, spells, and treatments for possession by various kinds of ghosts and stages of meditative trance (samadhi).
-As part of the Song empire’s brutal suppression of non-literate shamanic healers, literate Chinese medicine came closer to its Han origins than Tang medicine (Hinrichs 2003).
-Changes major and minor were constantly being made.
+Medical texts from the early cosmopolitan Tang dynasty (618-907 CE), including Sun Si-miao writings (581-682 CE) re-incorporated pre-Han elaborate magical-divination-supernatural elements that were discarded in the Han period.
+In his Thousand Duct Prescriptions (Qian-jin Yao-fang) (c.
+652 CE), Sun Si-miao describes mantras, spells, and treatments and many ordinary symptoms but also for possession by various kinds of ghosts and for helping recluses move through different levels of meditative trance (samadhi).
+He includes an entire chapter describing Ayurvedic medical approaches to healing in early writings.
+As a result of the Song empire’s brutal suppression of non-literate shamanic healers, literate Chinese medicine hued closer to its Han origins than to Tang medicine (Hinrichs 2003).
+Changes both major and minor were constantly being made.
 For example, the Song rejected the Tang’s heavy reliance on moxibustion and, in fact, rejected the Tang notion that moxibustion is suitable for both hot and cold conditions, a practice preserved in Japan (see below).
-Importantly, many of the emperors of the Song were interested in Chinese medicine – some even practiced acupuncture and herbal medicine –and undertook extensive efforts to find and retrieve copies of lost canonical texts and manuscripts.
+Importantly, many of the emperors of the Song were interested in Chinese medicine – some even practiced acupuncture and herbal medicine – and undertook extensive efforts to find and retrieve copies of lost canonical texts and manuscripts.

 image

 Dosages of herbs in China responded to issues related to practicalities such as politics, availability, and feasibility.
 This was especially important in the Song era which accepted the idea that the imperial state had responsibilities for the health of the population (Goldschmidt 2009).
-Fulfilling this mandate required funding and transportation, which were often difficult and expensive.
-Therefore, the Tang dynasty’s reliance on large herbal dosages was radically reduced and physicians relied significantly more on pills, powders and tinctures.
+Fulfilling this mandate required funding the purchase of herbs including their transportation costs.
+Therefore, the Tang dynasty’s reliance on large herbal dosages was radically reduced in the Song dynasty, and physicians often adopted and emphasized pills, powders and tinctures.
 Dosages for herb decoctions continued to seesaw through the ages.
-On this issue, a study comparing Tang dynasty maximal dosages to modern TCM maximal dosages found that Tang dynasty dosages were much larger, sometimes by a factor of 10 (He 2013).
-Thus, social circumstances necessitated changes in practice (see more how this applies to Euro-American East Asian medicine below).
+This issue is dramatically made clear by in a contemporary scholarly study comparing Tang dynasty maximal dosages to modern TCM maximal dosages: Tang dynasty dosages were much larger, sometimes by a factor of 10 (He 2013).
+Social circumstances necessitated changes in practice

 Often new interpretations, disputes, and disagreements involved charged emotional debates.
-For example, one prominent early eighteenth-century Qing dynasty physician, Ye Tian-shi (1667-1746 CE) was attacked by another famous scholar, who advocated for an earlier approach, using these words:
+Chinese physicians continually fought for their interpretations as being correct.
+For example, in the Song dynasty Zhang Yuan-su (c.1151-1234) and his followers advocated the wide usage of purgatives.
+At the same time, Yan Young-he (c.
+1206-1268) and his faction argued that this overuse of purging could be deadly.
+Another example from the Qing dynasty underlines the same point.
+One prominent early eighteenth-century Qing dynasty physician, Ye Tian-shi (1667-1746 CE) was attacked by another famous scholar, who advocated for an earlier approach, using these words:

 Ye Tian-shi ignored Zhang Zhongjing’s established principles, erroneously creating new formulas, using cloying herbs that trap the pathogen, causing innumerable harms without a single benefit.
 Everyone has followed in this path without reflection, adopting habits that completely mislead the people, devoting one’s entire life [to this mistaken approach] without ever awakening.

 It was not uncommon for opponents to describe the Warm Febrile School as “flowing poison” (Karcher 2013).
 As will be described below, all mention of this controversy and countless others are omitted in contemporary medical school education in China.
-Famous physicians regularly attacked one another.
-Controversy was ever present.
+Modern China and its requirement of licenses and examinations for Chinese medicine needed a harmonious story not a history of controversy and disagreement.

 Interest in Islamic-Hippocratic medicine greatly expanded in the Yuan Dynasty (1279-1368 CE) where cross-cultural exchange between Central Asia, the Middle East and China dramatically expanded (Buell 2021).
 The juxtaposition of different cultures could be extreme.
 For example, the Emperor Khubilai Khan (1215-1294 CE) appointed his Nestorian Christian court physician, Isa Tarjaman (Chinese name: Zi Xu, 1227-1308), to establish the influential Islamic Medical Bureau in Beijing, the Yuan capital.
 (Yoeli-Tlalim 2021).
 It’s worth mentioning that the Yuan was similar to the Tang in the presence of highly visible cultural exchanges.
-For example, Qubilai Khan’s mother was also a Nestorian, and Isa’s main contact for Islamic medicine information and textbooks was Rashid al-Din (1247-1317), a Jewish physician who converted to Islam and lived in Ilkhanate, Iran (Rossabi 2009).
+(Interestingly, Khubilai's mother was also a Nestorian Christian).
+Isa’s main contact for Islamic medicine information and textbooks was Rashid al-Din (1247-1317), a Jewish physician who converted to Islam and lived in Ilkhanate, Iran (Rossabi 2009).
 Isa Tarjaman and his colleagues supplied the Imperial Bureau Arab-Persian-Hippocratic medical books which were exchanged for Chinese texts which were in turn translated into Persian (Buell 2007, Shinno 2017).
-Many Central Asian medicinals and Chinese medicinals moved back and forth across Asia (Schottenhammer 2013)
+Important conceptual ideas were adopted into Chinese medicine from these interactions.
+For example, aspects of the Chinese ideas on phlegm and its pathology in Chinese was likely adopted from Islamic texts (Kohle 2023).
+During these cultural exchanges, herbal remedies traveled back and forth across Asia (Schottenhammer 2013).

 image